noahehall/theBookOfNoah/0current/openapi.md

       - most objects in a document can be replaced by a reference to a component
         - only objects listed as fields of the components object can be referenced
         - each field is a map pairing component names with objects to be reused

+  - description field
+    - most openapi objects accept this field
+    - provides additional information for developers, beyond what cn be automatically generated from the API descriptions
+      - auto-doc tools can then merge both into a comprehensive, strucuted reference guide

   - reference object
     - *$ref*